-- 4. Enter the following: (fields marked with pare required) - Group name: unique name for this time group - Description: describe the group and its purpose.
-This displays on the Time group menu next to the name. - Priority: time group priority.
-When a call is made to a number with more than one active time group, the group with the highest priority is used. - 5.
-Click Save.
+- 4. Enter the following: (fields marked with ▶ are required) - Name: Unique name for this time group. - Description: Describe the group and its purpose.
+This displays on the Time group menu next to the name. - Priority: Time group priority.
+When a call is made to a number with more than one active time group, the group with the highest priority is used.